Dixit Dominus (Vivaldi)

 Antonio Vivaldi composed three settings of the Dixit Dominus (The Lord said [unto my Lord]), the Latin version of Psalm 110.
 They include a setting in ten movements for five soloists, double choir and orchestra, RV 594, another setting in eleven movements for five voices, five-part choir and orchestra, RV 595, and a recently discovered setting in eleven movements for five soloists, choir and orchestra, RV 807, which had been attributed to Baldassare Galuppi.
-It is said to be one of his "most significant sacred works."
+Dixit Dominus, RV 594, has been regarded as one of Vivaldi's "most significant sacred works".

 History

 There are three recorded compositions of Dixit Dominus – Psalm 110 in Latin (or Psalm 109 in the Vulgate) – by Vivaldi.
 Each is an extended setting of the vespers psalm for five soloists, choir and orchestra; one only having been identified as his work in 2005.